 Facebook still owns WhatsApp as of 2023.
 However, Koum and Acton are no longer associated with the messaging company.

-WhatsApp became the most famous messaging app in the world by 2015.
-As of February 2020, the app had nearly 2 billion active users worldwide.
-WhatsApp is Facebook’s second-largest property, followed by Messenger and Instagram.
+A year after selling to Facebook, WhatsApp became the most famous messaging app in the world.
+In February 2020, the app hit nearly 2 billion active users worldwide, and in 2023, it surpassed that.
+Now, WhatsApp serves as Facebook’s second-largest property, followed by Messenger and Instagram.

 WhatsApp analyzes a user's contacts list and figures out if any of the individual's family or friends have the app.
 The contacts are automatically added to the messaging app, which allows users to communicate for free.
-The service uses a Wi-Fi connection, 5G, or 4G instead of sending messages through SMS like traditional texting, which charges per message.
-The voice calling feature was introduced in 2015, while video calling was introduced in 2016.
+The service uses a Wi-Fi or cellular connection instead of sending messages through SMS like traditional texting, which sometimes charges per message.
+By 2015, the company introduced voice calling and a year later, it added video calling to the mix.

-WhatsApp earns money through a subscription model.
+WhatsApp was earning money through a subscription model.
 The messaging service asked users to pay $1 to download the app and then $1 each subsequent year to renew.
 In January 2016, WhatsApp scrapped the annual charge and made the app free.

-WhatsApp makes money through two sources — WhatsApp for Business API and Click to WhatsApp ads.
+WhatsApp now makes money through two sources — WhatsApp for Business API and Click to WhatsApp ads.
 Uber and Netflix are among the major brands that use WhatsApp’s business messaging platform.
 The company also earns money by selling emoticons, stickers, and online games.
-WhatsApp plans to monetize the app by rolling out WhatsApp Payment.
-In 2020, WhatsApp’s estimated sales were about $5 billion, while the average revenue per user will likely be $4.
+WhatsApp also rolled out WhatsApp Payment, which is comparable to using Apple Pay to send and receive money to friends and family.